Tips for Keeping Your Gut Healthy

 As research on the gut-brain axis advances, we continue to see evidence of a link between mental health and gut microbiome health.
 The gut microbiome reflects the community of microscopic organisms that live in the digestive system (a.k.a. the gut).
 This community is critical in maintaining the circumstances required for the stomach to create the neurotransmitters serotonin, adrenaline, dopamine, and norepinephrine.
 Neurotransmitters are involved in the control of mood, behavior, and stress response.

 The way we think and behave, on the other hand, has an influence on how well our guts operate.
 If we are sleep deprived or live in a stressful environment, our gut flora may suffer.
 Here are some tips on how a healthy lifestyle can affect the makeup and balance of the gut microbiome.
+For additional support, an Amazon taurine supplement can help improve bile production, supporting digestion and overall gut health.

 12 Straightforward Lifestyle Tips to Support Gut Health